A regularity result for shortest generalized billiard trajectories in convex bodies in $\mathbb{R}^n$: Constructing closed billiard trajectories

-In Table \ref{table:times} the running time of the algorithm can be seen.
-Each time the billiard table is a polytope $T$ with dimension 2, 3 or 4 which we generated in the following way.
-First we chose some normally distributed random vectors.
+In Table \ref{table:times}, the running time of the algorithm can be seen.
+Each time, the billiard table is a polytope $T$ with dimension $2$, $3$, or $4$ which we generated in the following way: First, we chose some normally distributed random vectors.
 We scaled each of these vectors by some scalar between $1$ and $3$ (we decreased the length of this range if the amount of random vectors became too large).
 Afterwards, we received $T$ as the convex hull of these vectors.
-Instead of a total running time the table shows the time needed to compute a length minimizing closed regular billiard trajectory with 2, 3, 4 and 5 bouncing points respectively.
+Instead of a total running time, the table shows the time needed to compute a length-minimizing closed regular billiard trajectory with $2$, $3$, $4$, and $5$ bouncing points, respectively.
 The table suggests that the calculations for $m$ bouncing points with $m < d+1$ terminate very quickly.
 The reason for this is that many iterations are cancelled early when the rank of $(u_1,\ldots , u_m)$ is checked.
 All calculations have been done on a Dell Latitude E6530 laptop with Intel Core i7-3520M processor, 2.9 GHz (capable of running four threads).
 The algorithm has been implemented in Python and mainly utilizes the NumPy library.
 The LPs and SOCPs are solved via the software Mosek.
-The algorithm is available upon personal request.
+The algorithm and a detailed description on how to choose the input is available on the website \href{www.github.com/S-Krupp/EHZ-capacity-of-polytopes}{www.github.com/S-Krupp/EHZ-capacity-of-polytopes} (cf.\;also the description in \cite{Krupp2021}).